Hypfer/Valetudo/docs/_pages/general/why-valetudo.md

 This way, it will never be part of a data breach as it was never stored in the first place.
 Did you know that there's a german word for that? *Datensparsamkeit* — privacy by design

-You also don't have to periodically read some hard to understand 200-page ToS where you're basically forced to agree to whatever the vendor wants from you as there often is no way to deny it while continuing to use the product.
+You also don't have to periodically read some hard-to-understand 200-page ToS where you're basically forced to agree, as there often is no way to deny it while continuing to use the product.

 #### No marketing

 With Valetudo, you won't get any ads.
 You won't get push notifications notifying you about new product launches.
-You won't get nagged by your property to upgrade to a new model or buy these new accessories for your existing one.
+You won't get nagged by the thing you own to upgrade to a new model or buy these new accessories for your existing one.

 You also won't get emails from a third party trying to cross-sell you something.

 #### Downsides

-The downside of not using the manufacturer-provided cloud services is that now you're responsible for installing (security) updates, allowing for remote connectivity to e.g., control your robot while not at home etc.<br/>
+The downside of not using the manufacturer-provided cloud services is that now you're responsible for installing (security) updates and coming up with some way of remote connectivity (if desired).<br/>
 All that fancy cloud stuff.

+### Good integration into FOSS smarthome systems

+This was actually somewhat new to me, as I had literally never seen the sorry state of integrating a lot of cloud-connected devices into e.g. Home Assistant, but it is apparently really bad.

+_If_ there is anything at all, they often just expose a subset of not just what is available but also what you would actually want to do.<br/>
+A $1300 vacuum robot where all you can do with HA is press the "start" button.
+What a joke.

+Valetudo offers a much more featureful integration and I strongly encourage you to use it to get the most out of your robot.

+It is however worth noting that Valetudo is not a tool meant to integrate a robot into a smarthome system.<br/>
+Its primary goal is to **uncloud**.

-### No phone app required
+### No phone app requirement

 Many consumer IoT devices require you to have a smartphone to run the vendor app to provision and control it with no way of using your desktop computer, laptop or a smartphone with a different operating system than android/iOS for that.